mroavi/JunctionTrees.jl/docs/src/background.md

 # Background

-The junction tree algorithm is a general algorithmic framework to perform discrete inference in general graphs, such as Bayesian Networks or Markov random fields.
+The junction tree algorithm is an efficient method to perform Bayesian inference in probabilistic graphical models, such as Bayesian Networks or Markov random fields.
 The general problem is to calculate the conditional probability of a variable or a set of variables, given observed values of another set of variables.
 This is known as the inference problem.

 ## The inference problem